Sources: NCAA revealed Michigan findings to Big Ten; conference mulling Jim Harbaugh suspension

 Any school targeted for a violation of the sportsmanship policy is permitted a “reasonable timeframe” set by the commissioner to file a response with the league.
 The conference is believed to have given Michigan a deadline of mid-week to file a response before action is taken.

-The controversy has drawn the attention of many across the country and has sparked the need for wireless communication devices in college football.
+The controversy has drawn the attention of many across the country and has sparked calls for wireless communication devices in college football.
 Asked about the situation facing Petitti, SEC commissioner Greg Sankey noted his own schools’ problems in the past and also said, “I don’t wish that on anyone.”

 Any suspension of Harbaugh is expected to be met with legal action from both the coach and school, multiple sources tell Yahoo Sports.
 School officials have held ongoing conversations around legal action tied to a significant fact in the case — that there is no documented evidence that Harbaugh was aware of Stalions’ NCAA rule-breaking.